About The Scheme

 NAS is an ASDAN accredited award and participants of the award receive a certificate and access to The Black Curriculum’s career hub.
 This provides them creative opportunities and propels them with access to creative spaces (university applications, workshops, work experience, lectures and more).

-Please click for more information on the scheme.
+Please click for more information on the scheme and view the programme timeline below.

 Timeline